-Manually Run Heartbeat every minute

-This is an example of how you would use a cron job to call the heartbeat task, instead of loading the heartbeat task automatically on each page load.
+"Manually Run Heartbeat every minute": This is an example of how you would use a cron job to call the heartbeat task, instead of loading the heartbeat task automatically on each page load.
 If your server does not have the command line browser "lynx", you must substitute whatever command line browser your server does have.
-For example you might substitute "lynx" with "wget" or something similar.

-Run the made-up tasks task1 and task2 every Monday at 1AM

-This is an example of how to set it up to manually run certain tasks using a cron job, instead of relying on the heartbeat to run the tasks needed.
+"Run the made-up tasks task1 and task2 every Monday at 1AM": This is an example of how to set it up to manually run certain tasks using a cron job, instead of relying on the heartbeat to run the tasks needed.
 In the example, it uses task1 and task2, which are not real task names, this is just an example.
 The first example of running the heartbeat would actually work on servers that have lynx, where this example would do nothing since the tasks are not real.

-SSH Command Line Options
+"SSH Command Line Options"

-Using "command line php" to run cron tasks: In the first 2 examples, using lynx in the cron job will work as long as lynx is installed on your server, or if your server has another command line browser that can be used instead.
+Using "php" to run cron tasks: In the first 2 examples, using lynx in the cron job will work as long as lynx is installed on your server, or if your server has another command line browser that can be used instead.

-If your server does not have a command line browser, it is also set up to be called using PHP to run it directly on the command line, however this is not guaranteed to work since server configurations can vary widely.
-If you wish to test using PHP instead of lynx, wget, or another method, using SSH try the following command:
+If your server does not have a command line browser, it is also set up to be called using php to run it directly on the command line, however this is not guaranteed to work since server configurations can vary widely.
+If you wish to test using PHP instead of lynx or another browser, using SSH try the following command:

-php /path/to/cron.php --help
+php /path/to/cron.php -help

-Replace "/path/to/cron.php" with the absolute path to the file cron.php on your server, which will be listed in your admin.
+Replace "/path/to/cron.php" with the absolute path to the file cron.php on your server.
 This will display information on how to use cron.php to be run on the command line, without using a browser.